Squalomix/extra/README.md

 | *Cololabis saira* | Pacific saury | PacBio HiFi + Hi-C | [Sato et al., 2024, in press](https://www.biorxiv.org/content/10.1101/2023.10.16.562003v1.full) |
 | *Halichoeres trimaculatus*| Threespot wrasse| PacBio HiFi + Hi-C | [Nozu et al., bioRxiv](https://www.biorxiv.org/content/10.1101/2023.07.09.545663v3)|
 | *Paroedura picta* | Madagascar ground gecko | PacBio HiFi + Hi-C ||

+# Cololabis saira

+After our fundamental analysis on a non-phased assembly, we have made haplotype-phased assemblies ('hap1' and 'hap2') with hifiasm and YaHS, which will be released soon in NCBI.

+# Geotria australis and Mordacia mordax

+We are preparing to publish our molecular evolutionary analyses using these assemblies, and the Data Use Policies strictly applies to them.